EliahKagan/newrepo-findrepo/README.md

 ```

 The short handful of "similar names" counter-guessed by `findrepo` often
-includes some that are wildly irrelevant and apparently dissimilar.
-But the one
+includes some you may find totally irrelevant and that apparently dissimilar.
-you're looking for is *usually* among them.
+But the one you're looking for is *usually* among them.

 ### How `findrepo` works, under the hood